nereydahill/portfolio/README.md

 # portfolio
-This repository showcases my portfolio consisting of three hands-on projects demonstrating skills in embedded systems, circuit design, and automation.
+This repository showcases my portfolio consisting of three projects demonstrating skills in automation, circuit design, and data analysis.
 Each project highlights practical applications of my technical knowledge and problem-solving abilities.